-When Citroën declared the rear fender “NFP” somewhere in the 1990’s — this stands for Ne Fournis Plus, or not available anymore— the Dutch Ami club started a project to refabricate the fenders from polyester.
+When Citroën declared rear fenders for the Ami 8 as “NFP” somewhere in the 1990’s — or not available anymore— the Dutch Ami club started a project to refabricate the fenders from polyester.
 This worked out pretty well.
 A lot of them were made for both the Ami 6 and Ami 8, the fitting was very good and a fair amount were sold through the club’s shop.

 The most recent batch of the polyester fenders was made from one of the last original NOS fenders from the Ami club’s warehouse.
 Unfortunately they were from a different (older) pressing mould than the first batches were based on.
 This resulted in slightly poorer fitting.
 Right now, the supply of new ones has ended.

 I bought two polyester fenders back in 2008 for the restoration of my Ami Super.
 Back then I only used one, because I couldn’t get to fit the right side fender properly, even with some help of a body shop.
 I decided to fit a decent metal one for this side instead.
 The metal one fitted perfectly right away.
 The polyester reproduction fender – already partly sprayed in the green color Vert Nopal – has stayed in my stock since then.

 Because the rear fenders of DeKeijzer were already a bit rusty when I bought it, eighteen years later, they pretty far gone.
 The paint started to show all kinds of bulbs; a proof of rusty stuff underneath.
 So I decided to fit new fenders.
 But new fenders turned out to be very hard to find nowadays.